Akansh475/inkscape-extensions/README.md

 These scripts should be installed with an Inkscape package already (if you have installed Inkscape).
-For packagers or people testing newer releases, you can install the files into /usr/share/inkscape/extensions or ~/.config/inkscape/extensions .
+For packagers or people testing newer releases, you can install the files into `/usr/share/inkscape/extensions` or `~/.config/inkscape/extensions`.

 ## Testing

-These extensions are designed to have good test coverage for python 3.6 and above.
+These extensions are designed to have good test coverage for Python 3.6 and above.

 You must install the program `pytest` in order to run these tests.
 You may run all tests by omitting any other parameters or select tests by adding the test filename that you want to run.

     pytest
     pytest tests/test_my_extension.py

-See TESTING.md for further details.
+See [TESTING.md](TESTING.md) for further details.

 ## Extension description

-Each *.inx file describes an extension, listing its name, purpose, prerequisites, location within the menu, etc. These files are read by Inkscape on launch.
+Each `*.inx` file describes an extension, listing its name, purpose, prerequisites, location within the menu, etc. These files are read by Inkscape on launch.
 Other files are the scripts themselves (Perl, Python, and Ruby are supported, as well as shell scripts).